jwworth/jakeworth/content/blog/developer-reading-list.md

 sense, the date on this post is just the moment when I first made the list.
 It will be updated.

-Please reach out to me if you have any suggested reading for me.
+Please reach out if you have any suggested reading for me.

 ### My List